 Students have the right to inspect and review their education records upon request to the appropriate record custodian.
-A student should file a Request to Inspect & Review Education Records form (available on the Registrar's Office website), identifying as precisely as possible the record or records he or she wishes to inspect, with the custodian of the records to which access is desired.
+A student should file a Request for Access to Education Records form (available in the Registrar's Office), identifying as precisely as possible the record or records he or she wishes to inspect, with the custodian of the records to which access is desired.
 If the records are not maintained by the University official to whom the request was submitted, that official will advise the student of the correct official to whom the request should be addressed.
-The University will comply with a Request to Inspect & Review Education Records request within forty-five (45) days.
+The University will comply with a Request for Access to Education Records within forty-five (45) days.
 If access is authorized under FERPA, the records custodian or appropriate University staff person will make the needed arrangements for access and notify the student of the time and place where the records may be inspected.